1 Corinthians Chapter 1

 2. For it is *written: “I will destroy the wisdom of the wise, and I will nullify the intelligence of the intelligent.”6Quotation/allusion to Isaiah 29:14

 3. Where is the wise man?
 Where is the scribe?
 Where is the debater of this age?
-Didn’t God surely prove the wisdom of the world foolish?7“prove… …foolish” is one word in Greek.
+Didn’t God certainly prove the wisdom of the world foolish?7“prove… …foolish” is one word in Greek.
 It can also mean to make something foolish; either or both senses might’ve been intended.

 5. And since Jews ask for miraculous signs and Greeks seek wisdom,